CSW 2025

 A registration booth will be arranged at the 5th floor.
 There will be a registration desk where you can pick up your badge.

-Welcome + TBD by Lorenzo Rosasco
+Welcome + To PhD or Not to PhD? by Lorenzo Rosasco

 - Start time: 9:15 AM